Gmail Username Checker avatar

 📬 Gmail username checker for bulk availability

-Use it when you are choosing brand email ideas, checking personal handle options, monitoring name availability, or preparing a list of possible Gmail addresses before a launch.
-The Actor checks Gmail's public signup availability flow and does not create accounts or ask for Google credentials.
+Use it when you are naming a brand inbox, checking personal handle ideas, monitoring Gmail address options, or preparing a list of possible Gmail usernames before a launch.
+The Actor checks Gmail registration availability only.
+It does not create accounts, reserve names, log in to Google, ask for Google credentials, or verify inbox ownership.

 • Accepts plain usernames, full @gmail.com addresses, and pasted comma/newline-separated text.